 Brian Wolfe is CIO and vice president of technology services at LYONSCG, a global commerce service provider.

-Brian is CIO and VP of Technology Services at LYONSCG.
 He has over 20 years of experience working with technology and consulting organizations.
 Brian co-founded two technology firms that were sold to public companies and has held a broad range of roles and responsibilities including President, Vice President, CTO, and CIO.
 Brian has been a frequent speaker at technology industry events and has been a member of numerous partner advisory boards.

 Brian earned a BS in Computer Science from the University of Michigan, an MS in Computer Science from DePaul University and a Certificate in Business Administration from the University of Illinois at Chicago.
 Brian currently serves as a member of the advisory board for DePaul University’s College of Computing and Digital Media.
 Brian enjoys running, working out in the gym, enjoying time with his family in the city, and rooting for the Chicago Bears.